hubidu/heimdall-io/report-app/README.md

+- ava-codeceptjs: Tag each test run with a unique identifier
+- ava-codeceptjs: Automatically retry test on a (different?) device
+- ava-codeceptjs: Tag tests as integration test
 - Detail View: Rather show list of commands and a big screenshot in a separate pane
 - Show last errors on other devices
 - Show last change date of test files